popmusicresearch/Spotify_MachineLearning_Shiny/README.md

 **8 - Shiny App**

-Style the app, split out functions into separate scripts, add descriptive text.
+A folder containing all the elements required to style the app, split out functions into separate scripts, and add descriptive text.